The ISL bribery system: 138 million CHF for senior officials in the Olympic world

 There are a lot of definitions in different fields: juridical, theological, political, social-cultural, economical, ethical definitions.
 It is a wonderful playing-field for word-artists; but one does not have to be a lawyer to talk about corruption.
 Common sense is quite enough.
 That is why I prefer a very clear and very simple definition; it is the definition of the NGO Transparency International.

-“Corruption is operationally defined as the misuse of entrusted power for private gain.”
+Corruption is operationally defined as the misuse of entrusted power for private gain.

 I think it is simple enough.

-Now you can see a list of recipients of the ISL-payments.
+Now you can see a list of recipients of the ISL payments.
 It is just a part of the list: we can find individuals and companies.
 But it is only a small number of all recipients.
 We still don’t know more than 80 per cent of the bribe-takers.
 Probably we don’t know more than 95 per cent – it can just be estimated.

 There are just a few well known names on the list: Nicolas Leoz from Paraguay, head of South American Football Federation CONMEBOL, and member of FIFA’s Executive Committee.
 Just a few hundred thousands for him.
 Mr Leoz denies any wrongdoing.

 On the list we could also find the company Renford Investments.
-According to an investigation of the Swiss journalist Jean-Francois Tanda, Renford was owned by Ricardo Teixeira, President of the Brazilian Football Federation CBF, FIFA Exco Member, and his former father in law João Havelange, FIFA President between 1974 and 1998, IOC member since 1963 – the doyen of the International Olympic Committee.
-By the way: Once there was also a dubious transfer of a million CHF which was once accidently transferred to a FIFA account and was immediately re-transferred.
+According to an investigation by the Swiss journalist Jean-Francois Tanda, Renford was owned by Ricardo Teixeira, President of the Brazilian Football Federation CBF, FIFA Exco Member, and his former father in law João Havelange, FIFA President between 1974 and 1998, IOC member since 1963 – the doyen of the International Olympic Committee.
+By the way: Once there was also a dubious transfer of a million CHF which was once accidentally transferred to a FIFA account and was immediately re-transferred.

 But coming back to the ISL bribery system, which was mostly a cash system.
 As I have said earlier: According to all defendants in the ISL court case Jean-Marie Weber is the only person who knows the names of all takers.
 Simply because he has organized all payments to sport officials.
 As I have mentioned earlier: The two parties in corruption cases don’t usually sign contracts.